REG-Linux/REG-Linux/README.md

 [![Twitter](https://img.shields.io/twitter/follow/REG_linux?style=social)](https://twitter.com/REG_linux)
 [![Youtube](https://img.shields.io/youtube/channel/views/UClFpqHKoXsOIV-GjyZqoZcw?style=social)](https://www.youtube.com/channel/UClFpqHKoXsOIV-GjyZqoZcw/featured)

-REG Linux is an open-source and completely free retro-gaming distribution that can be copied to a USB stick or an SD card with the aim of turning any computer/nano computer into a gaming console during a game or permanently.
+REG Linux is **NOT** an open-source and completely free retro-gaming distribution that can be copied to a USB stick or an SD card with the aim of turning any computer/nano computer into a gaming console during a game or permanently.
 REG Linux does not require any modification on your computer.
 It supports [many emulators and game engines](https://www.batocera.org/compatibility.php) out of the box.

 ## Get information on the project